Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 It seems that our previous results on the left tail of $I(V^{\uparrow})$ could be proved from Proposition \ref{encadrementpatiesavov} when $V$ has unbounded variation and does not oscillate.
 Moreover, it seems to give a more precise estimate compared to Theorem \ref{vposcompbrownnullequeue0} in the case where we do not have assumptions on the asymptotic behavior of $\Psi_V$.
 However, since Proposition \ref{encadrementpatiesavov} follows from the results that are known for the left tail of $I(V)$, and not from a direct study of $I(V^{\uparrow})$, it dramatically excludes the case where $V$ oscillates.
 This is why we emphasis on the method developed for the previous theorems that treats indistinctly the three cases of the three possible behaviors for $V$.

 Considering $I(V^{\uparrow})$ from the point of view of self-decomposable random variables, we can combine our results on the left tail of $I(V^{\uparrow})$ with the fine results of Sato, Yamazato \cite{satoyamazato} to get the following Theorem.
 It proves in particular the smoothness of the density of $I(V^{\uparrow})$ when $V$ has unbounded variation. \begin{theo} Assume that $V$ has unbounded variation, then \begin{itemize} \item $I(V^{\uparrow})$ is a self-decomposable random variable of type $I_6$, in the terminology of \cite{satoyamazato}, \item The density of $I(V^{\uparrow})$ belongs to the Schwartz space.
-All its derivatives converge to $0$ at $+\infty$ and $0$, \item The repartition function $x \mapsto \mathbb{P} (I(V^{\uparrow}) \leq x)$ is $\log$-concave on $]0, +\infty[$. \end{itemize} \end{theo}
+All its derivatives converge to $0$ at $+\infty$ and $0$, \item The distribution function $x \mapsto \mathbb{P} (I(V^{\uparrow}) \leq x)$ is $\log$-concave on $]0, +\infty[$. \end{itemize} \end{theo}

-We note that, in the class $I$ of self-decomposable random variables (still in the terminology of \cite{satoyamazato}), the subclasses $I_6$ and $I_7$ are the one for which the less is known about the left tails.
+We note that, in the class $I$ of self-decomposable random variables (still in the terminology of \cite{satoyamazato}), the subclasses $I_6$ and $I_7$ are the ones for which the less is known about the left tails.

 In \cite{Patieref10}, the exponential functional $I(V)$ is also studied (when $V$ is assumed to drift to $+\infty$) as a self-decomposable random variable using the fine tools developed by \cite{satoyamazato}.
 More precisely, they give a representation of the L\'evy triplet of $I(V)$ which allows to determine its type as a self-decomposable random variable and the exact regularity of its density.
 In Lemma 5.14(2) of \cite{Patieref10}, they prove in particular that $I(V)$ is of type $I_6$ if and only if $V$ has non-zero Gaussian component or infinite L\'evy measure.
 This is also the necessary and sufficient condition under which the density of $I(V)$ is of class $C^{\infty}$, according to Proposition 5.10(3) of \cite{Patieref10}.
 In our case, we believe that the same condition is also equivalent with the fact that $I(V^{\uparrow})$ is of type $I_6$ and with the infinite differentiability its density.
 However, the proof requires some further developments in the study of $A^y$ and could be made in a subsequent study.
 Also, note that even though we expect to have the same regularity for $I(V^{\uparrow})$ as for $I(V)$ (when the latter is finite), the density of $I(V)$ never belongs to the Schwartz space for it is too heavy-tailed.